null-machine/limbus-company-roll-analyzer/index.md

 ## Additional Notes

 The placement of KK Hong Lu in S tier was heavily contested by Nex and heavily defended by the other two.
 Whether his unique S2 is capable of compensating for his glaring lack of clash power is something individual players are encouraged to decide for themselves.

+LCB Outis and LCB Hong Lu used to be firmly placed in A tier, but that was contested by Kervina and Nex.
+They have been dropped to B tier to make A tier more exclusive.
+(This is also why they are the only B tier units with writeups.)

 Blade Outis only deserves the yellow badge if her support passive works when attacking broken abnormality parts.
 This still requires testing.